fiahtfth/wctapp/VERCEL_DEPLOYMENT.md

 3. **File System Limitations**: Remember that Vercel's `/tmp` directory is the only writable location, and it's ephemeral (temporary).

+4. **Authentication Issues**: If you encounter problems with authentication or "add to cart" functionality:
+   - Ensure the `JWT_SECRET` environment variable is properly set in Vercel
+   - Check that the token is being correctly passed in the Authorization header
+   - Verify that the client is storing and retrieving the token correctly
+   - Look for any CORS issues that might be preventing the token from being sent

-4. **Debugging**: Add more console.log statements to the database access code to help identify where issues might be occurring.
+5. **Debugging**: Add more console.log statements to the database access code to help identify where issues might be occurring.

 ## Important Notes